hrr36-fec2/pl61-recommends/README.md

 Front end built with React and styled-components.
 Server uses Node.js with Express.
 Database implemented using MySQL.

+*The app will auto-seed the database on load if no database with the name 'hrr36_fec2' is detected.
+Clicking the 'Refresh' button on the page while holding 'alt' and 'shift' keys will drop existing instance of the 'hrr36_fec2' database.
+Refresh the page to re-seed.*

 ### Installing Dependencies

 From within the root directory: